How to Grow Cannabis at Home: Step-by-Step Guide

 - Place the dried flowers in glass jars.

-- Open the jars daily for the first 1-2 weeks to allow any residual moisture to escape.
+- Open the jars daily during the first 1-2 weeks to allow residual moisture to escape.

 - Cure for at least 2-4 weeks to improve flavor and potency.